Restore England’s Wetlands (home to wildlife, prevent floods)

 - Climate cooling: They lock up carbon, helping to slow climate change.

 If you garden alongside animals, read our post on pet-friendly gardens.
-Avoid fresh compost near pets (some composts like cocoa, pine or rubber are unsafe).
+Keep fresh compost away from pets (contains mould – and some mulches contain cocoa, pine and rubber – all unsafe).

 Restore Reedbeds and Seagrass Beds

 Reedbeds and seagrass beds work like giant sponges, cleaning water and giving safe cover to fish, birds and insects.
-Groups across England are replanting these habitats bit by bit, pulling out invasive plants and letting the reeds regrow naturally.
+Many have been ruined through over-fishing and boat anchors.

 Ban Lead Ammunition